Sarafian/sarafian.github.io/_drafts/2019-07-25-kusto-fx-functions-application-insights-logs-analytics.md

 # Suggestions

-I believe that documentation for this particular topic can greatly improved.
+I believe that documentation for this particular topic can greatly be improved.

 - The [Resources, roles, and access control in Application Insights][3] doesn't properly explain how these roles affect the ability to save a function
 - The UI in the application insights is not helpful.
 In contrast, when trying to save a shared query, the option is there and an error is thrown when the roles are not assigned.
 This is a clear indicator that the feature is there but permissions are missing.
 - The [documentation][1] has very little explanation over what a function is and when it does explain, it focuses on in script functions.
 - There seems to a limitation on the alias length.
-For example `extendedView` doesn't successfully save but `extenView` does and 9  seems to be the maximum allowed length for alias.
+For example `extendedView` doesn't successfully save but `extenView` does and 9  seems to be the maximum allowed length for an alias.
-- The alias in a function is completed disconnected from the shared query  name and it is not easy identify the one that needs to be edited or deleted.
+- The alias in a function is completed disconnected from the shared query name and it does not easily identify the one that needs to be edited or deleted.
 - The term function is wrong and misleading.

 [1]: https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview
 [2]: https://stackoverflow.com/questions/57177895/what-is-the-fx-functions-in-azure-applications-insights-how-can-you-add-one/57178156
 [3]: https://docs.microsoft.com/en-us/azure/azure-monitor/app/resources-roles-access-control